c4spar/cliffy-manual/prompt/dynamic_prompts.md

 The first argument is the `result` object which contains all already availalbe answers.

-The second argument is the `next()` method which execute's the next prompt in the list (for the before callback it's the current prompt).
+The second argument is the `next()` method which executes the next prompt in the list (for the before callback it's the current prompt).
 To jump to a specific prompt you can pass the name or index of the prompt to the `next()` method.
 To skip this prompt you can pass `true` to the `next()` method.
 If `next()` isn't called all other prompts will be skipped.

 ### OS signals